 We left Cusco for our long flight back home.

-If you would like to keep this article for future use, please click on “Save” on the photo below.
+If you would like to keep this article for future use, please click on “Save” on one of the photos below.
+If you think someone else might like it, please share it on your social media channels.